Insurance Coverage for Medication-Assisted Treatment (MAT) in Tennessee

 When Is Methadone Used in Medication-Assisted Treatment (MAT)?

-Methadone is used during MAT for opioid addiction.
-This medication for opioid dependence helps reduce cravings and withdrawal symptoms, which allows you to focus on recovery.
-Methadone binds to the same brain receptors opioids do but without the intense high, helping stabilize your condition.
-It’s commonly prescribed for long-term recovery from opioid dependence.
+Methadone is used during MAT for opioid addiction, reducing cravings and withdrawal symptoms, which allows you to focus on recovery.
+Methadone binds to the same brain receptors that opioids do but without the intense high, helping stabilize your condition.
+It’s commonly prescribed for long-term recovery from opioid dependence and only offered at certified Opioid Treatment Programs (OTPs).

 When Is Naltrexone Used in Medication-Assisted Treatment (MAT)?